LaurensVdb/ForgeMapper/README.md

 - **Property Mapping**: Automatically map properties between two objects with matching names and types.
 - **Object Creation**: Dynamically create instances of target objects and map properties from a source object.
 - **Collection Mapping**: Synchronize properties between elements in two collections.
-- **Attribute-Based Mapping**: Use the `ForgeMapperPropertyAttribute` to map properties explicitly between source and destination objects.
+- **Attribute-Based property mapping**: Use the `ForgeMapperPropertyAttribute` to map properties explicitly between source and destination objects.
+- **Attribute-Based property ignoring**: Use the `ForgeMapperIgnoreProperty` to ignore properties explicitly between source and destination objects.

 ---